Learn how to make the perfect creamy cauliflower cheese! Classic British comfort food at its finest.

 - Salt and pepper

-- Topping: 50g Red Leicester cheese or cheddar cheese
+- Topping: an extra 50g Red Leicester cheese, or other cheddar cheese of your choice

 - Preheat the oven to 200C/180Fan/400F.

 - Steam the cauliflower florets for roughly 10 minutes until only just tender.
 They may take a little more or less time, so keep an eye on them.